Oct 25 2011

 Categories: VBA Tools Dave Rathbun @ 8:53 am

-Wordpress (the software that powers this blog) is released under the GNU GPL license.
+WordPress (the software that powers this blog) is released under the GNU GPL license.
 So is phpBB, the board software used to run BOB.
 The essential purpose of the GPL license is to provide software authors the rights of copyright and to provide software users with the freedom to do whatever they want to with the software.
 There is a FAQ provided by the FSF (Free Software Foundation) that addresses many questions related to the GPL but I would like to call attention only to a few specific items.

 I want to get credit for my work.
 I want people to know what I wrote.
 Can I still get credit if I use the GPL?